toivotuo/tapestry/docs/design.rst

 ..
 I am the design, woot!

 ..
-FIXME: To be written!
+FIXME: To be written to have something in LyX!

 ..
 A Tapestry operates as a CSM, but may also be a PSP and/or a PSU.